 No, if you have RRSP contribution room this year but can’t use it all, you can carry it forward indefinitely.
 On your Notice of Assessment, the Canada Revenue Agency will calculate this year’s contribution room, plus any unused amounts carried forward from previous years, to show you the total amount you can currently contribute this year.

 In the meantime, you’re just falling behind when it comes to potential growth.
-Remember, thanks to the magic of compounding, it’s the early years of an RRSP that really make the difference.
+Remember, thanks to the magic of compounding, it’s the early years of contributing to an RRSP that makes the difference.

 Do I have to deduct my RRSP contribution on this year’s tax return?

 No. And in some cases, you probably shouldn’t.
 Don’t confuse your RRSP contribution with your RRSP deduction.
 Why wait?
 Because most people anticipate their income, and therefore their tax bracket, increasing in the future.
 When you file your tax return, your RRSP contribution is deducted from your taxable income.
 But if you don’t have enough income to deduct the entire amount effectively, you can carry it forward and deduct in a subsequent year when you have enough money to make it worthwhile.

-Why does it seem like I have so little RRSP room to work with?
+Why does it seem like I have so little RRSP room?

 Either you simply didn’t make a lot of income this year, or you’re in a really good pension plan, possibly offered through your employer.
 Chances are, it’s the latter.
 If so, take a look at your Pension Adjustment (PA) — a number that reflects the value of the pension benefits you’ve built up in the company plan.

 Your employer is required to calculate your PA and report it to the CRA for your T4 each year.
-The CRA then takes 18 per cent of your earned income for the year (up to the maximum limit) and reduces it by your PA to determine your RRSP contribution limit for the following year.
+The CRA then takes 18% of your earned income for the year (up to the maximum limit) and reduces it by your PA to determine your RRSP contribution limit for the following year.

-Thus, a PA will reduce your annual RRSP contribution limit since you’re already earning some sort of retirement benefits at work.
+Thus, a PA will reduce your annual RRSP contribution limit since you’re already earning some retirement benefits at work.

 If I don’t make much income, does an RRSP contribution still make sense?